alemayhu/2nft/DESIGN.md

 - GET  `/werbinich` - returns `whoami` output.

 As you might have guessed, the third part is forwarding all the rules to [iptables-translate][i].
-The server uses a child process to execute to `iptables-translate` with the POSTed values.
+The server uses a child process to execute commands with the POSTed values.
 Some input sanitizing is applied to prevent the user from abusing the system.

 [a]: https://angularjs.org/
 [e]: https://expressjs.com/